The Coral Springs Police Department Records Unit is open from 8:00 a.m. to 5:00 p.m., Monday through Friday.

 All required credentials or identification must be reviewed by a Records Specialist prior to the report's release.

 If you need information regarding a crash report please call the Records Unit at 954-346-1340.
 If you would like a copy of a crash report you may come into the Police Department after 5 business days to pick-up a copy.
 There is a fee associated with obtaining a copy.
-You may also purchase a copy of your crash report on-line at www.docview.us.com.
+You may also purchase a copy of your crash report on-line at www.docview.us.com or buycrash.com.

-The Citizens Online Police Reporting System is an online citizen police report system that allows residents to submit a report immediately and print a copy of the police report for free.
+Welcome to the Coral Springs Police Department Citizens Online Police Reporting System.
+Using this online citizen police report system allows you to submit a report immediately and print a copy of the police report for free.
 Please confirm the following to find out if online citizen police report filing is right for you:

 - This is not an Emergency?